cardano-foundation/cardano-academy/glossary.md

 **Decentralized Exchanges (DEX)** are peer-to-peer (p2p) online services that allow direct cryptocurrency transactions between interested parties.
 ErgoDEX and WingRiders are just two of many on Cardano.

+#### Delegated Stake
+is when Cardano users who do not directly participate in block production delegate their stake to a block producer using their wallets to increase the block producer’s chance of being elected

+#### Delegation
-**Delegation**: the process by which ada owners can participate in the network and earn rewards by delegating the stake associated with their ada holdings to a stake pool.
+the process by which ada owners can participate in the network and earn rewards by delegating the stake associated with their ada holdings to a stake pool.

 **DID document**: a set of data describing the DID subject, including mechanisms, such as cryptographic public keys, that the DID subject or a DID delegate can use to authenticate itself and prove its association with the DID.
 A DID document might have one or more different representations.